• Plant Type: Grass

 • Size: 1-3 feet in height; 1-3 foot spread

 Plant as a groundcover, border, or accent plant in hot and dry sites.
 It has ornamental fine- textured bunches with fragrant flowers which become delicate seed heads that appear above the tufts of grass in mid-summer.
 Slow to establish and mature.
+A native listed as rare in MA.
+Not indigenous to Cape Cod.

 Little Bluestem (Schizachyrium scoparium), Purple Lovegrass (Eragrostis spectabilis), Butterfly Milkweed (Asclepias tuberosa), Narrowleaf Mountain Mint (Pycnanthemum tenuifolium), Slender Goldentop (Euthamia caroliniana)